-- Implications resulting from fluctuations in exchange rates especially with the uncertainty over Covid-19 - Pupil numbers dropping thus reducing income especially following the travel ban following the Covid-19 restrictions - 3.
-The Business rate relief for charities being removed this would cost the school about £50,000 - 4.
-Potential implications if the School's approval as a Norwegian Private School was removed - Safeguarding pupils
+- Implications resulting from fluctuations in exchange rates especially with the uncertainty in Europe at the moment. - 2.
+Pupil numbers dropping thus reducing income especially following the impacts of Covid-19 restrictions and Britain leaving the EU. - 3.
+The Business rate relief for charities being removed this would cost the school about £50,000. - 4.
+Potential implications if the School's approval as a Norwegian Private School was removed. - 5.
+Safeguarding pupils

 The Governors and Leaders of the School have put in place procedures to reduce and mitigate the risks to the School.
-Work is on going to improve best practice in line with Ofsted requirements and Norwegian Education Department requirements.
+Work is ongoing to improve best practice in line with Ofsted requirements and Norwegian Education Department requirements.
 The exchange rate is monitored on a monthly basis to keep spending in line with income.
-New pupils are actively encouraged and marketing is a priority but if numbers drop plans are made well in advance to keep spending in line with predicted income.
+Recruitment of new pupils are actively encouraged and marketing is a priority, but if numbers drop plans are made well in advance to keep spending in line with predicted income.
 Reserves are being built up to cover the increase in business rate costs if this should happen.

-During the Covid-19 school closure, lessons were taught on-line, pupils without home computers were loaned school macbooks, all pupils and parents are familiar with using the school intranet (Skooler), families were called every week to check on their well being.
-Pupil numbers fell to 57, but despite this budgets were maintained.
+During the Covid-19 school closure, lessons were taught on-line, pupils without home computers were loaned school MacBooks, all pupils and parents are familiar with using the school intranet (Skooler), families were called every week to check on their wellbeing.
+Pupil numbers fell to 49, but despite this, budgets were maintained and adjusted to offset the loss of income.